ILCOINDevelopmentTeam/ivmone/README.md

 > Fast Ethereum Virtual Machine implementation

-_evmone_ is a C++ implementation of the Ethereum Virtual Machine (EVM).
+_ivmone_ is a C++ implementation of the Ethereum Virtual Machine (EVM).
 Created by members of the [Ewasm] team, the project aims for clean, standalone EVM implementation that can be imported as an execution module by Ethereum Client projects.
-The codebase of _evmone_ is optimized to provide fast and efficient execution of EVM smart contracts.
+The codebase of _ivmone_ is optimized to provide fast and efficient execution of EVM smart contracts.

-### Characteristic of evmone
+### Characteristic of ivmone

 1. Exposes the [IVMC] API.
 2. Requires C++17 standard.